 - Walking & Tours: Free – €25 (Riga offers a variety of walking tours to showcase the city’s history, culture, and architecture.
 Themed tours includeRiga’s old town and exploring the art nouveau buildings.)

 Riga Food Prices

-Food is cheap in Riga, so there are plenty of affordable restaurants — but you’ll want to do a little research to find the best quality.
+Food can be very affordable in Riga but you’ll want to do a little research to find the best quality.
 However, if you plan on eating in Castle Square, you’re going to pay a premium, so watch out for that.
-But no matter where you eat, a meal in a normal restaurant is going to cost a small fraction of what it would in Western Europe.

 Like most Baltic and Eastern European cuisine, traditional Latvian food is heavy on the pork, potatoes, and cabbage.
 Pickled vegetables – mushrooms, cucumbers, and beets – are a common accompaniment to all meals.

 Read more of our strategies forEating and Drinking in Europe on a Budget.

 - Many hostels will offer a free simple breakfast that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).
 Hotel breakfasts tend to be overpriced, so skip those in most cases.